 If you're graduating high school within the next year or so, chances are you're probably looking for a college campus to call your own.
 Well, you can do all the searching online if you like but the way to really see if you like a school is to do a campus visit in person.
-Missouri, though largely rural and halfway between both bustling coasts, offers great deals and excellent education at some of the highest ranking schools in the country for education and value.
+Missouri, though largely rural and halfway between both bustling coasts, offers great deals and excellent education at some of the highest-ranking schools in the country for education and value.

 Washington University - St. Louis

-- 14,210 enrolled - Ranked 15th for national universities, Wash U has a wonderful reputation for excellent education.
+- 14,210 enrolled - Ranked 15th for national universities, Wash U has a wonderful reputation for an excellent education.
 The private university was founded in 1853 and covers a beautiful 169 acres of historic and modern buildings, lush greens and a thriving Greek system.
 Though the college's tuition is not the cheapest, you're paying for one of the top colleges in the nation with graduate options in several excellent programs for social work, business, medicine, and engineering and applied sciences to name a few.

 University of Missouri - Columbia